nautobot/nautobot/nautobot/docs/development/apps/migration/ui-component-framework/index.md

 ## Introduction

-This guide helps you migrate your existing Nautobot app views to use the new UI Framework.
+This guide helps you migrate your existing Nautobot app views to use the new UI Component Framework.
 The framework provides a declarative approach to building object detail views, reducing boilerplate code while ensuring consistency across the platform.

-For complete UI Framework documentation, see: [Nautobot UI Framework Documentation](../../../core/ui-component-framework.md)
+For complete UI Component Framework documentation, see: [Nautobot UI Framework Documentation](../../../core/ui-component-framework.md)

 ## Why Migrate?